Ichoran/kse3/README.md

 //> using options -Wconf:msg=is.not.declared.infix:s
 ```

+(Note that this has to go above the MainClass declaration if you have one.)

 #### Is Kse3 stable?
 Binary compatible?

 Not yet and no.  Eventually it will be stable.
 Binary compatibility is not likely to ever be an explicit goal,